vdt/CarND-Vehicle-Detection-P5/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-To Show that my pipeline is working , please refer to [[#### 2|### Video Implementation]]
+To Show that my pipeline is working , please refer to [Video Implementation]

 ---